jithsg/jithsg/README.md

 ### Hi there 👋
-# I'm J. Jithish, Ph.D., Member, IEEE
+# I'm Jithish, Ph.D., Member, IEEE

 Welcome to my GitHub profile!
 I'm Jithish, an enthusiastic researcher and engineer passionate about the intersection of technology and innovation.
 Currently, I'm exploring new frontiers in technology as a Research Fellow at the Singapore University of Technology and Design (SUTD).